TheWebFoundation/open-data-barometer-2nd-edition/report/data/implementation.md

 <div id="isopen"></div>

-Transport datasets are the most likely to be provided in machine-readable formats and with open licenses indicating a clear recognition of the importance of licensing for re-use, and supporting the emergence of an app economy.
-However, contracting information, company registries and land ownership data are the least likely to meet the open definition.
+Transport datasets were the most likely to be provided in machine-readable formats and with open licenses.
+This indicates a clear recognition of the importance of licensing for data to be reused and to support the emergence of an app economy.
+By contrast, contracting information, company registries and land ownership data are the least likely to meet the open definition.
+Although in most cases government do have online systems that hold this data, these systems are frequently designed to limit public access to key information, or to only make information available for a fee.

 <script>
  $(document).ready(function () {